umbluu/WPKOOL/wp-content/plugins/accesspress-facebook-auto-post/readme.txt

 == Changelog ==
+= 1.4.1 =
+* Updated facebook authorization documentation

+= 1.4.0 =
+* Updated the plugin for Facebook API version 2.11 support
+* Added few notes in the settings for easy configuration reference

 = 1.3.9 =
 * Updated the plugin to auto publish the posts inserted programatically or imported from different plugins